Logotype for Aperam S.A.

 Executive summary

-• Order books in Europe are recovering in Q1 2026 due to seasonal effects, but structural demand remains weak.
+• Order books in Europe are recovering in Q1 2026, attributed to seasonal factors, but no structural demand improvement is evident.

-• Q4 2025 delivered solid results with accelerated deleveraging and strong cash generation, despite a trough market and challenging conditions in Europe.
+• Q4 2025 saw solid results despite a trough market, with accelerated deleveraging and strong cash generation from working capital management.

-• Leadership Journey® Phase 5 delivered EUR 195 million in gains, nearly completing the three-year plan in two years; Phase 6 launched with a EUR 150 million target for 2026–2028.
+• Leadership Journey® Phase 5 delivered EUR 195 million in gains, reaching the target one year ahead of schedule; Phase 6 launched with a EUR 150 million target for 2026–2028.

 Financial highlights

-• Free cash flow before dividend was EUR 248 million in 2025, but after the Universal acquisition, it was EUR (167) million.
+• Free cash flow before dividend was EUR 248 million, but after the Universal acquisition, it was EUR (167) million.

 Outlook and guidance

-• Annual guidance is limited due to short order book visibility and market variables; only H1 guidance provided.
+• Annual guidance limited due to short order book visibility; only Q1 and some Q2 color provided.

 • Net financial debt is expected to rise in Q1 2026 due to seasonally higher working capital needs.